 Treasury bills and government stocks are securities issued by the Namibian treasury department for a term of three months, six months, a year or longer.
-Treasury bills and government stock with a maturity of less than 90 days from the reporting date, as well as money market investments, are included in cash and cash equivalents for the purposes of the cash flow statement.
+Treasury bills and government stock with a maturity of less than 90 days from the reporting date, as well as unit trust investments, are included in cash and cash equivalents for the purposes of the cash flow statement.
 Refer to note 35.

 The above-mentioned debt securities are managed and their performance evaluated on a fair value basis in accordance with a documented risk management strategy.
-Treasury bills with a nominal value of N\$290 million (2016: N\$320 million) are available at the Bank of Namibia for collateral should the need arise.
-At year-end, there were no treasury bills utilised for security purposes (2016: NIL) at the Bank of Namibia.
-At 30 June 2017 no treasury bills have been collateralised under a sale-and-buyback agreement (2016: NIL).
+Treasury bills with a nominal value of N\$230 million (2017: N\$290 million) are available at the Bank of Namibia for collateral should the need arise.
+At year-end, there were no treasury bills utilised for security purposes (2017: NIL) at the Bank of Namibia.
+At 30 June 2018 no treasury bills have been collateralised under a sale-and-buyback agreement (2017: NIL).